Nabin096/theGoalStoryBackend/README.md

 # theGoalStoryBackend
-This is a minor version of thegoalstory.com Django app Check it out using python manage.py runserver
+This is a minor version of thegoalstory.com Django app.
+Check it out using python manage.py runserver